 The following is a breakdown of the status of the four projects funded as part of the OCTA cooperative agreement:

 - 3rd Street to Civic Center Drive (Phase II): This project will widen Bristol on both sides from 3rd Street to Santa Ana Boulevard.
 Widening from Santa Ana Boulevard north through Civic Center to 10th Street will be accommodated on the west side of Bristol to minimize right-of-way impacts and cost.
-This project is under construction and completion is anticipated by June 2014.
-The total project cost is estimated at $42 million.
-This phase is fully funded with a combination of OCTA Gas Tax, Measure M2 Arterial Capacity Enhancement (ACE) funds, and State Local Partnership Program funds.
+Construction is scheduled for winter 2012.
+The total project cost is estimated at $47 million.
+This phase is fully funded with a combination of OCTA Gas Tax, Measure M2 Arterial Capacity Enhancement (ACE) funds and State Local Partnership Program funds.

-- Civic Center Drive to 17th Street (Phase III): This project will widen Bristol Street from Civic Center Drive to 17th Street and has been separated into two segments for funding purposes.
-The environmental documents were revalidated and certified in Winter 2012 to make the project eligible for federal funding.
+- Civic Center Drive to 17th Street (Phase III): This project will widen Bristol from Civic Center Drive to 17th Street and has been separated into two segments for funding purposes.
+The environmental document is being updated to make the project eligible for federal funding and is expected to be complete in spring 2012.

 The final segment of the Bristol Corridor Widening Project is 17th Street to Elm Street.
 This project will widen Bristol on the east side from 17th Street to 21st Street to minimize impacts to Mendez Intermediate School.
 Widening from 21st north to Elm will be accommodated on the west side of Bristol to minimize impacts to Santiago Elementary School.
 This phase is unfunded and there is no schedule for its implementation.
 It is not included in the cooperative agreement with OCTA.